ltomaszek/obstacle-racing/README.md

 2d game in which your goal is to pass as many obstacles as possible.
+Developed in Python (PyGame library).
+Players: 1-4